angular/angular/aio/content/guide/router.md

 In general, prefer a *required route parameter* when the value is mandatory (for example, if necessary to distinguish one route path from another);
-prefer an *optional parameter* when the value is optional, complex, and/or multi-variate.
+prefer an *optional parameter* when the value is optional, complex, and/or multivariate.

+{@a optionally-selecting}
 ### Heroes list: optionally selecting a hero

 When navigating to the `HeroDetailComponent` you specified the _required_ `id` of the hero-to-edit in the